bittervan/TraceScope/README.md

 # TraceScope

+Try TraceScope on [Github Pages](https://bittervan.github.io/TraceScope/) directly!

-This is a tool to visualize a Ftrace log, as long as time spent on each function.
+This is a tool to visualize a Ftrace log, as well as time spent on each function.

 ```
 cd /sys/kernel/debug/tracing